Folded-Structures-Lab/timber-as/docs/index.md

 # Acknowledgements
-This package has been developed from research projects supported by the [University of Queensland](https://civil.uq.edu.au/), [ARC Future Timber Hub](https://futuretimberhub.org/) (2016-2021), and [ARC Advance Timber Hub](https://www.advance-timber-hub.org/) (2022-).
+This package has been developed from research projects supported by the [University of Queensland](https://civil.uq.edu.au/) and [ARC Future Timber Hub](https://futuretimberhub.org/).

 If you use *timberas* for projects or scientific publications, please consider citing our journal paper:
 > Jiang, J., Ottenhaus, L. M., & Gattas, J. M. (2023).
 A parametric design framework for timber framing span tables. *Australian Journal of Civil Engineering*, 1-16. [doi:10.1080/14488353.2023.2227432](https://doi.org/10.1080/14488353.2023.2227432).

-Contributors:
+## Contributors:

 - [Dr Joe Gattas](https://researchers.uq.edu.au/researcher/9443)
 - Jian Jiang